framegrace/Calavera-chef-provision/README.md

   - ``sudo apt-get install build-essential ``
 - Install chef-dk from [here] (https://downloads.chef.io/chef-dk/).
 This includes berkshelf, needed for the provision.
 Install it with:
   - `` sudo dpkg -i chefdk_0.6.2-1_amd64.deb ``
+- Install berkshelf for provision with:
+  - `` sudo chef gem install berkshelf ``
 - Install the vagrant-berkshelf plugin
   - ``vagrant plugin install vagrant-berkshelf ``
 - Clone this repo on some dir.
 And, as "root" user go inside the Calavera repo.
 (All environment handling must be done as root)